jshuja86/covid-data-sets/README.md

 # covid-data-sets

 This repo provides suplementary data to our article submitted in Applied Intelligence Journal.
+The article title is COVID-19 DATASETS: A COMPREHENSIVE REVIEW.

 The template file contains a list of data sets related to COVID-19 research.
 The data sets may be related to medical images for COVID-19 diagnosis, COVID-19 case rports and their analysis,